Skip to Content

 Background and Goals

-Nueces Bay is a shallow, secondary bay that receives freshwater from the Nueces River and exchanges saline water with Corpus Christi Bay.
+Nueces Bay has economic and ecologic importance to the surrounding region.
 Economic activities in and around the bay include petrochemical refining and production, agriculture, manufacturing, recreation, maritime commerce, and tourism.
-Ecologically, Nueces Bay provides a home for many plants and animals, and plays a role in water purification and storm protection.
+Ecologically, Nueces Bay is home to many plants and animals, and plays a role in water purification and storm protection.

 Status